yashtiwarigkp-collab/The_bellabeat_case_study/README.md

-# The Bellabeat Case Study
+# The Bellabeat Case Study: How can a wellness company play it smart?
-Google Data Analytics Capstone Case Study tracking physical activity and sleep metrics to optimize product strategy.
+**Google Data Analytics Capstone Case Study tracking physical activity and sleep metrics to optimize product strategy.**

 ---